hughyi/hughyi.github.io/README.md

-The website is based on the template from [Jon Barron](https://jonbarron.info/)'s public academic website:
+The website is based on the template from [Jon Barron](https://jonbarron.info/)'s public academic website